A look at the new world of marketing with Seth Godin

 Relearn what’s important to your customers

 In the current economic climate, marketers find themselves in a unique and challenging situation: the pandemic is changing consumer behaviors and needs, and budgets are being tightened.
-For businesses, it means you are navigating a new normal, and need to spend wisely to have an impact.
+For businesses, it means you are navigating a new normal, and need to spend wisely on marketing to have an impact.

 It’s a new world, and businesses cannot assume that what you knew about customers previously remains true today.
 This knowledge gap is why a critical step to marketing in a new world is knowing the issues your market cares about, says Godin.

 “People have a choice.
 If you want the people you care about to see you, care about your brand, buy from you...you have to have empathy for who they are and what they care about.

 “If you don’t care enough to extend yourself to have empathy for the few you seek to engage with, they won’t extend themselves to see you.”